Skip to content Skip to navigation

 Top 5 placings in league tables

-Zeeman Building The UK universities league table season is upon us once again.
-Whilst some of the methodology can lead to some surprises, it always seems preferable to be nearer the top than the bottom,.
+Zeeman Building The UK press's universities league table season is upon us once again.
+Whilst variations in methodology can lead to some surprises, it always seems preferable to be nearer the top than the bottom.

-Two recently updated tables place Warwick in the top five: The Guardian table ranks departments based on factors related to the choice of degree course for incoming students such as student satisfaction, student/staff ratios and employability after a successful completion whilst the Complete University Guide also includes performance in the periodic research assessments, of importance when choosing a place to study for an advanced degree.
+Several recently updated tables place Warwick in the top five: The Guardian table ranks departments based on factors related to the choice of degree course for incoming students such as student satisfaction, student/staff ratios and employability after a successful completion.
+The Times Good Universities Guide (requires a subscription to access) ranks us third.
+The Complete University Guide also includes performance in the periodic research assessments, of importance when choosing a place to study for an advanced degree.

 Admissions pages